What is the average words per minute speaking rate?

 - Emphasize key points – if you are reaching a conclusion or discuss some turning point in your story, you can pause to show that a critical piece is going to be addressed.
 Use those pauses in each episode to highlight the value you are delivering.

 - Improve clarity of your message – when you are getting into the most convoluted part of your episode, slow down.
-This will give time to your listeners to process and fully appreciate the most complex and difficult to follow part of your podcast.
+This will give time to your listeners to process and fully appreciate the most complex and difficult to follow part of your speech.

 - Adding control removes stress – having a controlled environment, and the scheduled session will allow you to speak more freely as it will remove some pressure.
 This will enable you to talk faster.